VitalijsTickovs/IS_Lab02/README.md

 ## Sources
 ### ChatGPT
-We used ChatGPT to generate a skeleton of the generic evolutionary algorithm without implementation of crossover, mutatation, selection, and fitness functions.
-Also, we used ChatGPT to create a function which solves 0/1 Knapsack problem to optimality using pure brute-force.
+We used ChatGPT to generate a skeleton of the generic evolutionary algorithm without implementation of crossover, mutation, selection, and fitness functions.
+Also, we used ChatGPT to create a function which solves 0/1 Knapsack problem to optimality using integer linear programming.
 The rest of usage included consulting with the LLM about ideas for the most suitable crossover and selection functions to solve TSP with an evolutionary algorithm.